mstksg/inCode/copy/entries/huffman-3.md

     some are provided by libraries, and some we write ourselves using a very simple monadic DSL/API based on await/yield semantics.

+    No relying on laziness to time our IO; the library handles it all for us in a meaningful, predicatable, and controllable way --- and the cleanup, too!

 The choice between *conduit* and *pipes* depends a lot on what you want to accomplish.
 There was a very nice [Haskell Cast][hc] episode on this matter (and more) that I would highly recommend.
 Both libraries come from very